hestonhoffman/PFCExperiment/account.md

 To navigate to account settings, click on the gear icon in the upper right corner of the Pipelines web UI.

-Here you will find information about:
+Here you can find information about:

 **API tokens:** This is where you create, activate, deactivate, and delete API tokens.
 For usage, see the Pipelines API documentation.